 One way some workers who have signed mandatory arbitration agreements get justice is if their claims are taken up by the Equality Employment Opportunity Commission (EEOC).
 Sometimes, the EEOC will sue an employer on the employee’s behalf.
 This is perfectly legal because the EEOC did not sign the agreement.

-Marlton Gender Discrimination Lawyers at McOmber & McOmber, P.C.
+Marlton Gender Discrimination Lawyers at McOmber McOmber & Luber, P.C.
 Represent Clients Who Have Experienced Workplace Harassment

 The New Jersey Law Against Discrimination (LAD) clearly states that it is unlawful for companies to discriminate against workers for any reason related to their sex, including gender identity.
 Therefore, employees who are denied promotions because of gender, or who are unjustly disciplined or let go because of gender expression or family decisions, have a right to fight back.
-If you have experienced gender-related hostility, discrimination, or harassment at work, please call the Marlton gender discrimination lawyers at McOmber & McOmber, P.C. in Red Bank at 732-842-6500 or Marlton at 856-985-9800.
-You can also complete an online contact form to set up a free initial consultation.
-We represent clients across New Jersey, including those in Cherry Hill and Middletown.
+If you have experienced gender-related hostility, discrimination, or harassment at work, please call the Marlton gender discrimination lawyers in our Red Bank office at 732-842-6500, our Marlton office at 856-985-9800, our Newark office at 973-878-9040, or online for a free consultation.
+We represent clients throughout New Jersey.